Newsletters Home Up

 There was but a single printing of each.

-Thanks to Leonard Riotto for the scan of Fantasy Worlds #2, to Adam Shultz for the scan of Fantasy Worlds #5, to Rob Hammond for the scans of Fantastic Adventures, Game World (Spr 91, Spr 92-Wtr 93), and TSR Worlds #1, to Mark Petrick for scans of Game World (Fall 90, Sum 91, Fall 91), to Devon Hibbs for the scan of TSR Worlds Vol 2 #2, and to Travis Masoner for the scan of Secrets of the Sages.
+Thanks to Leonard Riotto for the scan of Fantasy Worlds #2, to Adam Shultz for the scan of Fantasy Worlds #5, to Rob Hammond for the scans of Fantastic Adventures, Game World (Spr 91, Spr 92-Wtr 93), and TSR Worlds #1, to Mark Petrick for scans of Game World (Fall 90, Sum 91, Fall 91), to Devon Hibbs for the scan of TSR Worlds Vol 2 #2, to Travis Masoner for the scan of Secrets of the Sages, and to Michael Jones for the scans of Fantasy Worlds #1, #3, and #4, and for all the scans of Bohemian Ear Spoon.

 TSR Worlds #1